 The space between the floor and ceiling should be inspected to see if the cavities have become wet.
-Soon after the main floodwater is removed:

-- Whenever wet material is found in these cavities, open the cavities to allow cleaning and drying. - Empty the cavity of any insulation, debris, or dirt, and dry all interior materials. - Remove and discard any wet insulation, clean and then sanitize the surfaces. - If wood structural members have become saturated, it may take days or weeks for them to dry completely, before the cavity can be closed again.
+- Whenever wet material is found in subfloor spaces, open the spaces to allow cleaning and drying. - Empty the cavity of any insulation, debris, or dirt, and dry all interior materials. - Remove and discard any wet insulation, clean and then sanitize the surfaces. - If wood structural members have become saturated, it may take days or weeks for them to dry completely, before the cavity can be closed again.